hindutva/hindutva.github.io/content/main/rivals/abe-disease/hindu-response.md

 title: Hindu response
 ---

+## Intro
 - Military response - see [defence page](../../../polity/external-affairs/defence/).
     - [MT](http://manasataramgini.wordpress.com/2014/02/04/some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation/) posits: "Mohammedanism needed special backing for its effective survival in the subcontinent. ...
 Demographic and missionary aggression by Mohammedanism might not have been sufficient for it to overrun the Hindu dharma."
 - For generic intellectual and identity based response patterns, see [defence/id page](../../../polity/external-affairs/defence/id/)
 - "The striving for non-Hinduness might have even lead to internal rifts within Mohammedanism as each group was trying be more Mohammedan than the other. " \[[MT](http://manasataramgini.wordpress.com/2014/02/04/some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation/)\]

+## On the nature of Abrahamist God
+A classical vaidika hindu view would be:
+"The Gods are and always were in perfect harmony.
+Myths of their battles, though sacred and valuable, are not to be taken literally.
+So this monopolistic God is at best petty human misinterpretation, and his cults are deadly memetic epidemics."

 ## Intelligent critiques